Mets manager Carlos Beltran avoided discipline from MLB in the recent sign-stealing scandal involving Beltran's former team, the Houston Astros.

 MLB will shift its focus onto its investigation of the Boston Red Sox, who were listed in the report as well.
 Boston was allegedly caught transmitting messages using smart watches.
-Red Sox manager Alex Cora, who spent 2017 as the Astros' bench coach, parted ways with the team Tuesday night.
+Red Sox manager Alex Cora, who spent 2017 as the Astros' bench coach, is rumored to receive a "harsh penalty" for his involvement.

 In November, Beltran told the New York Post's Joel Sherman he was "unaware of that camera" used to electonically steal signs at Minute Maid Park.

 "There's a thought that (Beltran) might have masterminded this, but even if he did it doesn't sound like he's going to have any culpability because he didn't have any power," Francesa said.
 "Unless he's implicated in some way that is just impossible for them to deal with, I don't think there will be an issue with Beltran.
 I think that's the smart way to play it.
 Let all of that happen.
 Let him be completely cleared and then they can go forward and obviously they're going to all speak.